 We hope this manual will be useful to you.
-Please feel free to contact the PA Program Director or faculty if you have any questions.
+Please feel free to contact the Program Director or your faculty advisor if you have any questions.

 Accreditation Statement

 The ARC-PA has granted Accreditation-Probation status to the Pfeiffer University Physician Assistant Program sponsored by Pfeiffer University.